Geoffrey M. Atkins

-- Counseled audit committee for publicly-listed U.S. consumer goods manufacturer in connection with SEC inquiry into allegations of improprieties relating to financial reporting and disclosure.
+- Counseled the audit committee for a publicly-listed U.S. consumer goods manufacturer in connection with SEC inquiry into allegations of improprieties relating to financial reporting and disclosure.

-- Counsel for audit committee for U.S.-based publicly-listed technology company regarding allegations in short seller report of financial accounting and reporting violations.
+- Counsel for the audit committee for a U.S.-based publicly-listed technology company regarding allegations in short seller report of financial accounting and reporting violations.

 - Represented Ovascience, Inc. in obtaining a dismissal of a putative securities class action at the district court level.